DanOvando/FoodProvision2019-reply/README.md

 Please read this document before proceeding to use the other files.

-This is the repository oage for the code and the data used in the paper "A global network of marine protected areas for food"
+This is the repository page for the code and the data used in the paper "A global network of marine protected areas for food"
 by: R.B.
 Cabral, D. Bradley, J. Mayorga, W. Goodell, A.M.
 Friedlander, E. Sala, C. Costello, S.D.
 Gaines (in press, PNAS)